Eliciting ambiguity with mixing bets

-The lottery tickets guarantee robustness with respect to the unknown utility function \citep{smith1961consistency}, if one is willing to assume that the randomization device is perceived as independent and objective lottery.
-Paying out only one mixing bet with specific odds is meant to prevent hedging across the repeated betting tasks \citep[see][for discussions on validity and further references]{azrieli2018incentives,bade2015randomization}.
-If the normalized odds are above the belief interval, the best response is to bet all tickets on the event.
-Reversed, if the normalized odds are below, the best response is to bet all tickets on the complement.
-Under the ambiguity averse preferences considered above, mixing (betting tickets on the event and the complement) is a sufficient condition for the normalized odds being in the belief interval.
-Beliefs are ambiguous (i.e., they do not reduce to a single probability level) if and only if the agent mixes for at least two different odds.
-Thus, ambiguous beliefs can be identified by eliciting mixing behavior for different betting odds.
+I establish the following results for the ambiguity-averse preferences introduced in Section \ref{sec:intro.bi}: If $1-q$ is above the belief interval, the agent bets all tickets on the complement.
+Reversed, if $1-q$ is below, the agent bets all tickets on the event.
+Mixing (betting tickets on the event \emph{and} the complement) is a sufficient condition for $1-q$ being in the belief interval.
+Beliefs are ambiguous (i.e., they do not reduce to a single probability level) if and only if the agent mixes for at least two different values of $q$.

-As the interval of mixing odds lies within the belief interval, the belief interval can be bounded from within.
+The interval of values of $1-q$ that induces mixing, called the \textit{mixing interval}, can be used as a proxy for ambiguity perception.
+The mixing interval lies within the belief interval, such that the belief interval can be bounded from within.
 For maxmin preferences, the bounds are sharp.
-Under second order and variational preferences with sufficiently strong ambiguity aversion, the mixing interval recovers the belief interval for large utility differences between the prizes.
+Under second-order and variational preferences with sufficiently strong ambiguity aversion, the bounds become sharper for large utility differences between the prizes.

+Mixing choices also reveal information about ambiguity attitude.
+If the agent hedges fully, i.e. $x=1-q$, the payoff does not depend on the ambiguous event.
+The mixing intensity, i.e., how close choices are to this full hedging, reveals aspects of ambiguity attitude with maxmin (and Choquet) preferences inducing the most intense mixing and variational and second-order preferences inducing less intense mixing.

+Further, I propose a generalization of mixing bets with two separate choices that reveals the belief interval not only for ambiguity-averse preferences but also for ambiguity-seeking preferences.

+The assumptions in the theoretical part abstract from hedging across the random payment scheme, noise, probability weighting on lotteries, and aversion to compound objects.
+I discuss the potential impact of those phenomena and propose a stochastic choice model based on generalized preferences that can adjust measurements.